Biden promotes human rights as Modi says 'absolutely no space for discrimination' during state visit

 “I have come here many times but today for the first time, the doors of the White House have been opened for the Indian American community in such large numbers," Modi said to an estimated crowd of 7,000.

-Despite the major deals, the visit will be shadowed by concerns laid out by rights activists and lawmakers who question Modi's commitment to democratic principles.
+Despite the major deals, the visit was shadowed by concerns laid out by rights activists and lawmakers who question Modi's commitment to democratic principles.

-Modi has faced criticism over legislation amending the country's citizenship law that fast-tracks naturalization for some migrants but excludes Muslims, a rise in violence against Muslims and other religious minorities by Hindu nationalists, and the recent conviction of India's top opposition leader, Rahul Gandhi, for mocking Modi's surname.

 Biden and Modi have also had differences over Russia's war in Ukraine.
 India abstained from voting on U.N. resolutions condemning Russia and refused to join the global coalition against Russia.
 Since the start of the war, the Modi government has also dramatically increased its purchase of Russian oil.